 Special counsel Robert Mueller and multiple congressional committees launched Russia-related investigations in 2017.

 FBI - In July of 2016, the FBI launched a counterintelligence investigation into possible links between the Russian government and Trump campaign officials.

-The Senate Select Committee on Intelligence - On January 13, 2017, the committee announced that it is conducting a probe of Russian meddling.
-The investigation was sparked by a declassified report from the Director of National Intelligence (DNI) that described a multifaceted effort led by Russian President Vladimir Putin to interfere with the election by releasing damaging information about Clinton to help Trump.
+The Senate Select Committee on Intelligence - On January 13, 2017, the committee announced that it was conducting a probe of Russian meddling.
+This investigation and others were sparked by a declassified report from the Director of National Intelligence (DNI) that described a multifaceted effort led by Russian President Vladimir Putin to interfere with the election by releasing damaging information about Clinton to help Trump.

-The House Committee on Oversight and Government Reform - On February 16, 2017, the committee requested information about former National Security Adviser Mike Flynn's paid speaking engagements overseas.
-The committee was questioning whether Flynn violated the emoluments clause of the Constitution, which bars government officials from accepting gifts from foreign governments without Congressional approval.
-After Trump fired FBI Director James Comey in May, the committee began looking into the circumstances surrounding the dismissal.
+The House Committee on Oversight and Government Reform - On March 22, 2017, the committee requested information about former National Security Adviser Mike Flynn’s paid speaking engagements overseas.
+After Trump fired FBI Director James Comey, the committee began looking into the circumstances surrounding the dismissal.